 The idea that homophobia stems from fears of one’s own homosexuality has received a lot of public validation in recent years.
-From evangelical preacher Ted Haggard, to former Senator Larry Craig, to psychologist George Reckers (one of the leading proponents of “reparative therapy,” a discredited method some people claim is capable of “curing” homosexuality), some of those who have been fighting hardest against LGBT rights have wound up embroiled in gay sex scandals of their own.
+From evangelical preacher Ted Haggard to former U.S. Senator Larry Craig to psychologist George Reckers (one of the leading proponents of “reparative therapy,” a discredited method some people claim is capable of “curing” homosexuality), some of those who have been fighting hardest against LGBT rights have wound up embroiled in gay sex scandals of their own.
 Naturally, many of us wonder why.
-A new set of studies suggests that this type of hypocrisy may be traced back to the way these individuals were raised by their parents .1
+Research suggests that, in some cases, this type of hypocrisy may be traced to the way these individuals were raised by their parents .

 Support for this idea was obtained in a set of four studies conducted on male and female college students in the United States and Germany.
-Results indicated that people whose parents (especially their fathers) discouraged independence were the most likely to have a discrepancy between their explicit and implicit sexual identities (i.e., they identified as straight, but showed unconscious attraction toward members of the same-sex).
-Individuals with these identity discrepancies also expressed the most hostility toward homosexuality and were the most likely to support public policies that discriminate against gays and lesbians (e.g., policies prohibiting same-sex couples from marrying or adopting children).
+Results indicated that people whose parents (especially their fathers) discouraged independence were the most likely to have a discrepancy between their explicit and implicit sexual identities, meaning they identified as straight, but showed unconscious attraction toward members of the same-sex.
+Individuals with these identity discrepancies also expressed the most hostility toward homosexuality and were the most likely to support public policies that discriminate against gays and lesbians, such as policies prohibiting same-sex couples from marrying or adopting children.